Troubleshooting a problem with your Smoothieboard

 Smoothieboard does not work at all

-Smoothieboard is plugged in and the 3.3V LED is not ON
+Plugged in and 3.3V LED is OFF

 This means the microcontroller on your Smoothieboard is not getting any power.